 One of D.C.’s most beloved biergartens that really needs no introduction.
 Neighboring the BYT office in Shaw, Dacha’s become one of the best spots for outdoor drinking in the three years they’ve been on the block.
-A recent addition is the Wednesday Dacha Beer Club, a rewards system and meet-up where a new and rare brew is profiled each week.
+There’s also the Wednesday Dacha Beer Club, a rewards system and meet-up where a new and rare brew is profiled each week.
 A welcoming atmosphere, situated amid the neighborhood row houses versus the busier north-south streets, means Dacha is good for anyone at any time.

 All the way up Georgia Avenue and just past the D.C. line in Silver Spring, Denizen’s Brewing Co. offers a sprawling outdoor beer garden that’s open seven days a week.
 With an even more expansive patio than the one sported by fellow local brewer Atlas, there are 200 seats with room for your dogs, too.
 Recurring events like trivia and a Wednesday movie night add some flavor to their weekly repertoire.

 Verdict: Beer Garden